BimmerBass/CopperChess/README.md

     - Ray-lookup tables for sliding pieces.
     - Legal-move generation function[2].
     - **Perft @ depth 5 speed is around: 1 second.** (from starting position)
-- Relatively simple static evaluation function
+- Static evaluation function
+    - It is being re-written at the moment.
     - Has the following piece-values in centipawns:
         - Pawn: 100
         - Knight: 310